python-lml/lml/docs/source/plugin_tutorial.rst

 prints 'I can cook Portable Battery for robots'.

 It is a no stranger. class `Boost` inherits robotchef's plugin interface and overrides the make method.
 That is what you would write without lml.
-Where is class `Menu`?
+Where is class `Chef`?
 Let's look at in `robotchef.plugin <https://github.com/chfw/lml/blob/master/examples/robotchef/robotchef/plugin.py>`_ :

 .. code-block:: python
    :linenos:

-   class Menu(object):
+   class Chef(object):

        def make(self, **params):
            print(self.name)

-class `Menu` defines the plugin class interface.
+class `Chef` defines the plugin class interface.
 For robotchef, `make` is defined to illustrate the functionality.
 Naturally you will be deciding the inteface for your plugins.

-Some of you might suggest that class `Menu` is unnecessary because Python uses duck-typing, meaning as long as the plugin has `make` method, it should work.
+Some of you might suggest that class `Chef` is unnecessary because Python uses duck-typing, meaning as long as the plugin has `make` method, it should work.
 Yes, it would work but it is a short term solution.
-Look at the long term, you could pass on additional functionalities through class `Menu` without touching the plugins.
+Look at the long term, you could pass on additional functionalities through class `Chef` without touching the plugins.
 What's more, for plugin developers, a clear defined interface is better than no class at all.
 And I believe the functions of a real plugin are more than just one here.